 NGF TOP 100 BUSINESSES IN GOLF

-Acquired by Finnish company, Amer Sports, in 1989, Wilson remains the world’s largest manufacturer of ball sports equipment and employs 1,600 people globally.
-Beyond its recognition from the 2000 film Cast Away, Wilson’s official branded balls are used by the NFL, NCAA and a host of other pro and collegiate sports and teams.
+As a company in the portfolio of Amer Sports, Wilson remains the world’s largest manufacturer of ball sports equipment and employs 1,600 people globally.
+Beyond its recognition from the 2000 film “Cast Away”, Wilson’s official branded balls are used by the NFL, NCAA, and a host of other professional and collegiate sports and teams.

-The brand in recent years has undertaken new public initiatives, most visibly a sponsorship of the popular Driver vs. Driver reality series on “The Golf Channel,” in which participants compete to build the best Wilson driver from inception, to prototype, to completed product.
-The program resulted in a significant increase in Wilson’s brand awareness, Wilson Golf President Tim Clarke said, and increased its reach with a younger generation.
+In recent years, the brand has undertaken new public initiatives, most visibly creating and airing two seasons of the popular “Driver vs. Driver” reality series on Golf Channel, in which participants compete to build the best Wilson driver from inception, to prototype, to completed product.
+According to Tim Clarke, Wilson Golf’s President, the program resulted in a significant increase in Wilson’s brand awareness, as the company increased its reach with a younger generation.

 Most recently, Wilson Golf perfected power hole technology in its latest line of D7 irons.
 The implementation of the D7 Challenge has garnered over 6,000 golfers to show positive yardage gains, on average, of 16+ yards with D7, versus their current gamer.

 This year, the company will continue to build upon the challenge with the addition of the all-new D7 forged Players Distance iron.
 Since 2011 – when Wilson Golf created the low compression category with the launch of Duo golf balls – it has been perfecting this technology and will now be launching new “Soft is Long” Challenges, thereby showcasing the power of the company’s Duo Soft balls.